Oliver Sacks: Hallucinations

-SACKS: Yes, I think this is one of the fascinating things about hallucination, that it can go beyond imagination and beyond experience.
-I had one hallucination myself in which I saw a color, a sort of indigo which I had never seen before and, basically, have never seen since.
-But it was cooked up by my brain.
+SACKS: Yes.
+I think this is one of the fascinating things about hallucination, that it can go beyond imagination and beyond experience.
+I had one hallucination myself in which I saw a color, a sort of indigo which I'd never seen before and basically have never seen since, but it was cooked up by my brain.

 LICHTMAN: Tell us the story of that experience.

-SACKS: Well, it was certainly the - some of the same systems in the brain reward systems, pleasure centers, whatever one calls them, and even parts of the brain which may have to do with mystical or religious consciousness can be stimulated various ways, whether it's a drug or music or meditation or hypnosis.
+SACKS: Well, certainly, the - some of the same systems in the brain, reward systems, pleasure centers, whatever one calls them, and even parts of the brain which may have to do with mystical or religious consciousness can be stimulated various ways, whether it's a drug or music or meditation or hypnosis.

-LICHTMAN: You're listening to Science Friday on NPR.
-I'm Flora Lichtman talking with Oliver Sacks about his book, "Hallucinations."
-And let's go to the phones, 'cause I know a lot of people are going to want to talk to you about this.
-Zach, from Dayton, Ohio.
-You're on Science Friday.
+LICHTMAN: You're listening to SCIENCE FRIDAY on NPR.
+I'm Flora Lichtman talking with Oliver Sacks about his book "Hallucinations."
+And let's go to the phones because I know a lot of people are going to want to talk to you about this.
+Zach(ph) from Dayton, Ohio, you're on SCIENCE FRIDAY.

 LICHTMAN: Go ahead.

-ZACH: (Caller) I was just wondering if you could talk about if we know the exact mechanism of how LSD and other similar drugs work.
-And also, what's going on in the brain when one experiences a flashback when you're not actually under the influence of the drug.
+ZACH: I was just wondering if he could talk about if we know the exact mechanism of how LSD and other similar drugs work, and also, what's going on in the brain when one experiences a flashback when you're not actually under the influence of the drug?

 LICHTMAN: Did you have any experiences with LSD during that period that you described earlier?

-LICHTMAN: I wonder if the flashbacks are - you know, it sounds like PTSD, if you might see some of the same brain regions activated?
+LICHTMAN: I wonder if the flashbacks are, you know, you - it sounds like PTSD, if you might see some of the same brain regions activated?

-LICHTMAN: And maybe more common than we're led to believe or than most people think.
+LICHTMAN: And maybe more common, then, than we're led to be believe or that most people think.

-SACKS: Absolutely.
-I think probably almost everybody has occasionally experienced a sort of hallucination when they're lying in bed, waiting for sleep.
-Often, then one can see geometrical patterns or faces very, very quickly changing.
+SACKS: Oh, absolutely.
+I think probably almost everybody has occasionally experienced a sort of hallucination when they're lying in bed waiting for sleep.
+Often then, one can see geometrical patterns or faces very, very quickly changing.
 You don't feel that they're in the room, but you don't have any control over them.
-And they're not like - it's not like imagination and it's not like dreaming.
-It's a - but a census that - I can't pronounce the plural of census.
+And they're not like - it's not like imagination, and it's not like dreaming.
+It's a - but census - I can't pronounce the plural of census.